YansenMa/blog.io/_posts/2024-05-13-aws-cloud-arch-associate.md

 * **Rules** - Determine how the load balancer routes requests to its registered targets, Each rule consists of a priority, one or more actions, and one or more conditiions
 * **Target Group** - each target group routes requests to one or more registered targets, such as EC2 instances, using the protocol and port number you specify.
 * **Limitation**: ALBs only support HTTP and HTTPS.
 * **HTTPS** to use an https listener, you must deploy at least one SSL/TLS server certificate on your load balancer.
-The load balancer uses a server certificate to terminate the frontend connection and then decrypt requests from clients before sending them to the targets.
+The load balancer uses a ser/before sending them to the targets.

 ### Network LB
 Operating at the connection level (Layer 4) NLBs are capable of handling millions of requests per second, while maintaining ultra-low latencies. and Perfornace LB.